How to set up a donation page and raise money for what matters

 Remember that you can increase your fundraising goal whenever you like.
 You can also keep all of the donations you receive, even if you don’t meet your fundraising goal.

 Start your fundraiser by sending personal fundraising letters to your closest friends and relatives.
+You can share the link directly via text with people you know or send personal emails explaining your fundraiser.
 This will help bring in a few initial donations even before you share your fundraiser link on social media.

 For more ideas about how to ask for donations, see these resources: